OPerel/pomegranate_pantry/README.md

 {
   id: string,
   name: string,
-  role: string<'user' | 'rimon'> // user is either a shopper or the one we now call Elad }
+  role: 'user' | 'rimon', // user is either a shopper or the one we now call Elad
+  location: string
+}
 ```